Sports

 Farhan led Pakistan’s strong start, but the team could not sustain it through the middle overs.

 The tension both on and off the field contributes to an already heated atmosphere, as political tensions between the two countries are reflected in player conduct.
-Fans’ behaviour also reflects these tensions.
+The fans’ behaviour clearly reflects these tensions.

 Suryakumar Yadav Says: “Not a Rivalry Anymore”